acadia2025/website/registration.md

 ## Cancellation and Refund Policy

-- Refund requests will be accepted until October 30, 2025 at 11:59 PM EDT, which is seven days before the start of the conference.
+- Refund requests will be accepted until October 30, 2025, at 11:59 PM EDT, which is seven days before the start of the conference.
 - To request a refund, email **2025@acadia.org** with your registration details.
-- No refunds will be issued after this deadline.
+No refunds will be issued after this deadline.

 ---

 ## IMPORTANT NOTE

-By registering for the 2025 ACADIA conference, you agree to the terms of ACADIA's Code of Conduct.
+By registering for the 2025 ACADIA conference, you agree to the terms of [ACADIA's Code of Conduct](http://old.acadia.org/content/organization#code_of%20conduct).